lushcodes/bookmark-manager/README.md

 # Bookmark Manager Web App

-This web app will allow a user to save, manage and visit a list of bookmarks to a Bookmark Manager.
+This CRUD web app will allow a user to save, manage, visit and delete from a list of bookmarks via a Bookmark Manager.
 The process of creating this app involved TDD & BDD principles.

 ## USER STORIES
 The user stories for the project were as follows: